A criterion for sharpness in tree enumeration and the asymptotic number of triangulations in Kuperberg's G2 spider: Sharpness criterion proof and examples

+We omit a formal proof, but note that the non-negativity of the coefficients of $y(x)$ follows from \eqref{eqn-Lagrange}, and the other facts can be deduced from the implicit function theorem.
+Notice that neither $r$ nor $R$ are required to be finite in the lemma.
+However, it is easy to see that if $a_n\geq 1$ for all large enough $n$, then $r<\infty$.

-As mentioned in the proof, for a generating function $A(x)=1+\sum_{n\geq 1} a_n x^n$, the unique solution $y(x)$ to \eqref{eqn-functional_equation_2} is given by formula \eqref{eqn-Lagrange}.
-When furthermore the $a_n$'s are non-negative, we associate to $A$ another function $\psi$, defined by
+As we have already mentioned, the unique solution $y(x)$ to \eqref{eqn-functional_equation_2} is given by the Lagrange Inversion formula \eqref{eqn-Lagrange}.
+When the coefficients of $A(x)$ are furthermore non-negative, it is common to associate to $A$ another function $\psi$, defined by

-on the set $\{z:|z|<R \text{ and } A(z)\neq 0\}$, where $R$ is the radius of convergence of $A$.
+on the set $\{z \in \mathbb{C} :|z|<R \text{ and } A(z)\neq 0\}$, where $R$ is the radius of convergence of $A$.
 On the same set, we have the identity

-The key point, explained in the following lemma, is that $\psi$ is the functional inverse of $y$.
+The key point, explained in the Lemma \ref{lemma-psi}, is that $\psi$ is the functional inverse of $y$.

-\begin{remark} While an attempt is made in what follows to state results with a certain amount of generality, a good class of generating functions to have in mind is that for which $(a_n)_{n \geq 1}$ is \textit{an eventually positive and increasing sequence of integers}, in which case $(y_n)_{n\geq 1}$ has the same property.
+\begin{remark} While an attempt is made in what follows to state results with a certain amount of generality, a good class of generating functions to have in mind is that for which $(a_n)_{n \geq 1}$ is an eventually positive and eventually increasing sequence of integers, in which case $(y_n)_{n\geq 1}$ has the same property.
 This includes the functions from Theorem \ref{thm-conjecture}. \end{remark}